Varshith-JV-1410/Oodo-Hackathon-25-PS2/README.md

-# Oodo-Hackathon-25-PS2
-StackIt – A Minimal Q&amp;A Forum Platform
+# StackIt – A Minimal Q&A Forum Platform